jonholderman/ServiceNowDevelopment/GlideRecord.md

 gr.setValue('state',  4);
 gr.updateMultiple(); // update the state of all active incidents to 4 - "Awaiting User Info"
 ```

+Updates each GlideRecord in a stated query with a specified set of changes.

+When changing field values, use setValue() instead of directly setting the field (field = something).
+When using updateMultiple(), directly setting the field (gr.state = 4) results in all records in the table being updated instead of just the records returned by the query.

+**Do not use this method with the chooseWindow() or setLimit() methods when working with large tables.

+This method sets new values and does not clear existing values.

 #### isValid
 ```javascript